DeepLeau/space_invaders_unity/README.md

 ## Acknowledgments

 This project draws inspiration from the **Space Shooter ECS** project in Python with Pygame.
 The goal is to bring similar gameplay mechanics to a 3D environment while leveraging the power of Unity DOTS for scalability and performance.

----

-**Note**: This project is incomplete and primarily serves as a foundation for a more complex 3D game.
-Contributions and feedback are welcome!

-For any questions or suggestions, feel free to open an issue or contact me directly.

-**Stay tuned for updates!**